MachadoLhes/restQL-clojure/README.md

 As prerequisites to build restQL from source we have:

 + Java 8
-+ Maven 3
++ Leiningen 2.x

-Just clone this repo and run "mvn compile".
+Just clone this repo and run "lein jar".

 ## License